Sir Thomas Hanmer, 4th Baronet: Life

 He was the son of William Hanmer (born ca. 1648, Angers, France, died ca. 1678?, the son of Sir Thomas Hanmer, 2nd Baronet), and of Peregrine, daughter and co-heiress of Sir Henry North, 1st Baronet, of Mildenhall, Suffolk.

 He was born between 10 and 11 p.m. in the house of his grandfather Sir Thomas Hanmer, 2nd Baronet, at Bettisfield Park, near Wrexham, Clwyd, Wales (formerly Flintshire).

 His father, William, seems to have died early, and Thomas was educated in Bury St Edmunds, at Westminster School and Christ Church, Oxford, matriculating on 17 October 1693, age 17.
 His tutor was Robert Freind, D.D., who was later under-master at Westminster in 1699, and headmaster 1711–1733.

 Hanmer gained his LL.D., however, Com.
 Reg. from Cambridge University in 1705.

 He succeeded as 4th Baronet in 1701, when his uncle, the 3rd Baronet Sir John Hanmer, died in a duel leaving no issue.

 He was a high church Tory M.P. for Thetford in 1701–02 and 1705–08; for Flintshire in 1702–05; and for Suffolk in 1708–27.
+He led the Tory rebels who sided against the Harley ministry to defeat the French commerce bill in June 1713.

 He was unanimously elected Speaker of the House of Commons in February 1714, during the last Tory government for over 100 years; the Tory party was split between those (like Hanmer) who wished to maintain the Protestant succession in Britain, and those with Jacobite tendencies who supported James Stuart, the 'Old Pretender' of the Jacobite succession.
 After the death of Queen Anne in August 1714, George I brought in a government composed entirely of Whigs.
 The House of Commons was dissolved in January 1715, and Hanmer was not put forward for re-election: in his stead Spencer Compton (later 1st Earl of Wilmington and Prime Minister) was elected Speaker on 17 March 1715, although Hannmer continued to serve as an MP until 1727.
+The History of Parliament.
+Accessed 22 December 2015.
 The Tory party was proscribed from government office until 1760 and the accession of George III.

 He was one of the founding governors of the Foundling Hospital, a charity set up for London's abandoned children in 1739, which also became a centre for the arts.

 He also built and endowed a home for the impoverished elderly in Mildenhall, his mother's home village, in 1722.
 The home, called Bunbury Rooms for his brother-in-law and biographer Henry Edward Bunbury, serves a similar purpose today.